KTVK: Early years

-Channel 3 was the last commercial VHF allocation in Phoenix to be awarded.
+Channel 3 was the last commercial VHF allocation in Phoenix, Arizona, to be awarded.
 Prior to the 1948 freeze on new TV applications, there had been one application made, from radio station KTAR, one of the state's largest.
 In February 1953, however, after the freeze was lifted, a second applicant filed for the channel: the Arizona Television Company.
 That put the plans of KTAR—which already had television equipment on order—on hold.
 Originally owned by Buckeye rancher and car dealer Ralph Watkins as well as two other principals, a new stockholder was added to the company in May: former senator Ernest McFarland, who bought a 40 percent interest.
 Also seeking channel 3 was Herb Askins, a local businessman, but his Desert Advertising Co. dropped out late in the year, setting up a high-stakes showdown between Phoenix's NBC radio affiliate and the McFarland group in hearings in February 1954.

 The staring contest, however, ended two months later.
 KTAR owner John J. Louis was unwilling to go through a hearing process to get a television sister for his radio station.
-Instead, in late April, he announced that KTAR would purchase Mesa-based NBC affiliate KTYL-TV channel 12, for $250,000, effectively awarding the channel 3 allocation to the Arizona Television Company.
-With no other applications to consider, a Federal Communications Commission hearing examiner recommended the company be granted a construction permit weeks later.
+Instead, in late April, he announced that KTAR would purchase Mesa-based NBC affiliate KTYL-TV (channel 12), for $250,000, effectively awarding the channel 3 allocation to the Arizona Television Company.
+With no other applications to consider, a Federal Communications Commission (FCC) hearing examiner recommended the company be granted a construction permit weeks later.
 The permit was duly granted on June 11.

 The transmitter was built atop South Mountain, and a $500,000 studio building was constructed at 16th Street and Osborn Road.
 The station affiliated with ABC, filling a void that would have been created when existing ABC outlet KOOL-TV announced plans to change to CBS.
 By the time KTVK began broadcasting on February 28, 1955, McFarland had been elected Governor of Arizona.
 Channel 3 boasted the first color-equipped studios in Phoenix and the largest in the state.

 I've been an officer since the outset and the first ten years we saw nothing but red ink.